How we can help

-For information on how to appeal a decision by Scottish Forestry to refuse, withhold, reduce or recover a Forestry Grant Scheme capital payment, please visit the Forestry Grant Scheme Appeals page on the Rural Payment & Services website.
+Visit the Rural Payment and Services website for information on how to appeal a decision by us to refuse, withhold, reduce or recover a Forestry Grant Scheme capital payment.

 Complaints about legacy (closed) grant schemes

-If you have a legacy grant scheme contract (Woodland Grant Scheme or Scottish Forestry Grant Scheme), and we disagree with you about whether or not you have kept to the Plan of Operations or the Terms and Conditions of the grant scheme offer, you have the right to arbitration by a third party.
+If you've a legacy grant scheme contract (Woodland Grant Scheme or Forestry Grant Scheme), and we disagree with you about whether or not you have kept to the Plan of Operations or the Terms and Conditions of the grant scheme offer, you've the right to arbitration by a third party.
 However, your first point of contact should always be to contact your local conservancy office.

 Complaints about felling permissions

 Complaints about felling permissions should also be made directly to your local conservancy office.
-Complaints about the way we have handled your application we will use the standard Complaints Handling Procedure.
+Complaints about the way we have handled your application we'll follow the standard Complaints Handling Procedure.